Preparing information for your doctor

 Communicating your limitations

-Emerge Australia has put together some helpful ideas and tools to help you get the most out of your medical appointments.
-We will introduce you to the symptom severity and severity hierarchy scale, and the Activity-symptom tracker, and show you how to use the NAM criteria for diagnosis of ME/CFS.
+We will introduce the symptom severity and severity hierarchy scale, and show how to use the NAM criteria for diagnosis of ME/CFS.

 Booking your medical appointment